bernerus/grc/README.md

 ### Mac M1 specific info

+Today, GnuRadio is available in M1 native mode.
+However, there seems to be issues regarding the CPU core allocation within MacOS.
+This causes the received Audio to stutter.
+Running in Rosetta mode seems to alleviate this problem.
-As of today, GnuRadio is not available in M1 native mode.
-Thus you will have to install Rosetta if running on Apple Silicon.
-I installed using homebrew by making a copy of the terminal.app and specified in the info field that it should start with Rosetta.
+Thus you will have to install Rosetta mif running on Apple Silicon.
-Then specifically ran /usr/local/bin/brew install <whatever>

-If lucky you can then start gnuradio-companion.
-Make sure it is not in /opt/homebrew, which is where homebrew put M1 native stuff.
+I used arch `x86_64 brew install gnuradio` in order to get an intel version.
+The arm version can be used for running GRC, though, but for runtime, the x86_64 version seems more stable.

 #### Audio configuration